sreschechtko/Sequence_analysis/README.md

 time_intargetcont -- function to find amount of time the hand was in a given target

-intarg_loop -- example use of time_interagetcont to extract all dwell times
+intarg_loop -- example use of time_intargetcont to extract all dwell times

 get_times -- function to read relevant event codes